app.loshadki

 Work rule

-This rule does not affect anything in your system yet, because we will need to connect Focus Hint with Focus defined in System Settings.
+This rule does not affect anything in your system yet, because we will need to connect the Focus Hint with the Focus defined in System Settings.

 Add another rule by clicking Add rule….